rupeshtiwari/rupeshtiwari/README.md

 ### UI-Composition and Micro-Frontend Example using Angular and NgRx

 In general Big ball of mud is not good architecture.
 Therefore, nowadays microservice architecture is popular.
 Therefore, in the UI also engineers are trying to apply micro-frontend architecture.
-I have used angular and ngrx to try to solve UI-Composition and created one e-store app to demonstrate the solution.
+I have used angular and ngrx to try to solve UI Composition and created one e-store app to demonstrate the solution.
 Feel free to check out the source code and live app.

-I have created Application demonstrating UI-Composition using sales and finance service and creating e-commerce online application.
-Here is the live [demo for this app](http://www.rupeshtiwari.com/coding-example-estore-angular-ui-composition/#/products).
+I have created composed ui application demonstrating using sales and finance services and creating e-commerce online application to show products, cart and checkout pages.
+Here is the live [demo for ui composition example/demo app](http://www.rupeshtiwari.com/coding-example-estore-angular-ui-composition/#/products).

 - [Source Code for Composed UI demo e-store app](https://github.com/rupeshtiwari/coding-example-estore-angular-ui-composition)